Texas congregants hold memorial on first Sunday since mass church shooting

 "I saw him standing there in the front of the church comforting others, and he lost his 14-year-old daughter," Cornyn added.
 "Remarkable.
 A testament to their faith and compassion for others during this very difficult time."

-All that work is meant "to remind everyone that love never fails," Pomeroy said on Sunday.
+All that work was meant "to remind everyone that love never fails," Pomeroy said on Sunday.

-The church plans to open the memorial to the public at 5 p.m. local time on Sunday.
+The church opened the memorial to the public at 5 p.m. local time on Sunday.

 “This is our church, but it is not just us that are suffering,” Associate Pastor Mark Collins said in a statement.
 “This tragedy has rocked our nation, and has had an impact on all Americans and our country as a whole.
 It is our hope that this will be healing for everyone.”